 “The men of Nineveh will rise up in the judgment with this generation and condemn it, because they repented at the preaching of Jonah; and indeed a greater than Jonah is here.
 The queen of the South will rise up in the judgment with this generation and condemn it, for she came from the ends of the earth to hear the wisdom of Solomon; and indeed a greater than Solomon is here.”

-The people of Nineveh actually repented when Jonah reluctantly preached to them.
+One purpose of prophecy is to bring repentance, though the Bible shows that nations have rarely repented.
+Yet the people of Nineveh actually repented when Jonah reluctantly preached to them.
 Jonah’s message was terse: “Yet forty days, and Nineveh shall be overthrown!” ( Jonah 3:4 ).
 Yet the king proclaimed a fast and told people to turn from their evil ways, and God changed His mind about destroying them then.